 Expectations of a Foster Parent

 Foster parents must provide a temporary, stable, safe, and loving environment for the foster children in their care.
-Responsibilities include working with the courts, the biological parents, the local Department of Social Services, and more.
+Responsibilities include working with the courts, biological parents, and the local Department of Social Services.

 Interviews and a home study ensure a home is a good fit for a foster child.

-You must ensure you have the time and energy to devote to these extra responsibilities.
+You must have the time and energy to devote to these extra responsibilities.
 Here are a few examples of those expectations and home study requirements: